Please note that you may have to clear your browser cache to see the latest version of Ubersuggest.

 You’ll notice that you can see how many visitors go to each URL and if you click on “view all” under Est. Visits, you’ll see a list of keywords that are driving traffic to that URL.

-I hope you like Backlinks.
+I hope you like the Ubersuggest Backlinks Tool.
 I put a lot of time, energy, and money into building it.

-What do you think of the tool?
+What do you think of the Neil Patel Backlinks tool?
 Please leave a comment letting me know your thoughts or if you find any bugs.

 PS: You can also access the Backlinks report through Ubersuggest.

-PPS: I would really appreciate if you told people about Backlinks and shared it. 🙂
+PPS: I would really appreciate if you told people about the Ubersuggest Backlinks Tool and shared it.

 See How My Agency Can Drive More Traffic to Your Website